-Student Housing Housing Manager Ms. Rayya Al Barazi Phone: +971 4 399 9000 ext.
-133, +971 4 318 3133 Email: ralbarazi@aud.edu
+Student Housing Housing Manager Ms. Rayya Al Barazi

+Email: ralbarazi@aud.edu

 The Housing Division is dedicated to providing safe, clean, and comfortable housing for students who live on campus.
 The Housing Manager, assisted by two Housing Controllers and eight Resident Student Assistants, manages the division.